OrgFlow/docs/content/guides/git/authentication.md

 If all else fails, OrgFlow provides the @command_auth_git_credentialhelper command for you to fall back on.
 This is a [Git Credential Helper](https://git-scm.com/docs/gitcredentials) that can be added to Git's configuration to allow Git to query OrgFlow for a username and password (or an access token):

 1. Run the @command_auth_git_save command to save the credentials required for access to the remote Git repository.
 Make sure that you keep a copy of the encryption key that you used (you'll need it later).
-1. Add @command_auth_git_credentialhelper as a Git Credential Helper every time you spin up an ephemeral device to run OrgFlow, passing in the encryption key used in step 1 to that your credentials can be decrypted (you'll need to do this before you run any other OrgFlow commands) `config --global credential.helper "!orgflow auth:git:credentialhelper -k=<encryptionKey>"`.
+1. Add @command_auth_git_credentialhelper as a Git Credential Helper every time you spin up an ephemeral device to run OrgFlow, passing in the encryption key used in step 1 so that your credentials can be decrypted (you'll need to do this before you run any other OrgFlow commands) `config --global credential.helper "!orgflow auth:git:credentialhelper -k=<encryptionKey>"`.

 >[!WARNING]
 > If a Git Credential Helper is able to provide valid credentials for a particular remote Git repository, then Git will try to propagate those credentials to all other registered Credential Helpers.
 >
 > This can sometimes be useful (e.g. to push valid credentials into the `cache` Credential Helper), but you should be careful to avoid accidentally overwriting credentials in one Credential Helper with those in another.
 The best way to do this is to make sure that you only configure the Credential Helpers that you actually need.
 >
-> Some Credential Helpers are readonly (including OrgFlow's), so this propagation will have no effect on them.
+> Some Credential Helpers are read-only (including OrgFlow's), so this propagation will have no effect on them.
 However, some other Credential Helpers also allow Git to write credentials to their stores.
 This is one of the reasons that we don't recommend using OrgFlow's Git Credential Helper on personal devices that are likely to have other Credential Helpers already installed.

 ## Other options

 As a general rule, if you can use `git` to read from and write to your remote Git repository on a particular device (without `git` prompting for your credentials), then OrgFlow will be able to do so too.
-Feel free to achieve this is any way that best suits your use case.
+Feel free to achieve this in any way that best suits your use case.
 Here's a [fairly comprehensive guide](https://coolaj86.com/articles/vanilla-devops-git-credentials-cheatsheet/) covering this topic.